DuskCove/harbour/README.md

 ---

----

-This `README.md` provides an overview of the repository’s theme and organization, making it easier for new contributors or participants to understand the purpose and scope of the blueprints.
+This `README.md` provides an organized and professional overview of the repository, with easy navigation to inventory and blueprint content.